aws-amplify/docs/cli/multienv.md

 ## Continuous deployment and Hosting with the Amplify Console

+You can use the multi-environments feature with the Amplify Console for a fully managed web application hosting and continuous deployment solution.
 The Amplify Console provides continuous deployment and hosting for modern web apps.
 You can connect your git branches in the Amplify Console to continuously deploy changes to your frontend and backend on every code commit.
 Changes to your frontend are deployed to an amplifyapp.com domain that is fully managed (easy custom domains with HTTPS, atomic deployments, rewrites and redirects).
 You can also connect the multiple environments created in the Amplify CLI to continuously deploy updates to your backend on every code commit.
-For more information please read the official documentation [HERE](https://docs-aws.amazon.com/amplify/latest/userguide/deploy-backend.html)
+Get started by [connecting your git repo]( https://console.aws.amazon.com/amplify/home?#/create) or read the [official documentation](https://docs-aws.amazon.com/amplify/latest/userguide/deploy-backend.html)

 ## Setting up master and dev environments